Definition of Blank Check

 A blank check could also refer to the completely blank checks that are received from a check printing company.
-These blank checks do not yet have an authorized signature and are sometimes referred to as check stock.
-These checks should be stored in a secure place until they are inserted into the company's printer in order to pay its suppliers, etc.
+These blank checks have not been signed.
+These checks are sometimes referred to as check stock and should be stored in a secure place until they are inserted into the company's printer for paying suppliers, etc.

 Lastly, "blank check" sometimes indicates that a large, uncertain amount will be disbursed for a specific purpose.
 For instance, a wealthy grandparent may tell a grandchild that the full cost of getting a college education will be fully paid by the grandparent.